Frequently Asked Questions

 Many first time BASE jumpers go head low (no matter how many skydives they have) and risk a malfunction due to bad exits.
 It's critical to reduce your chances of a malfunction.

 For accuracy, you don't need to qualify for a PRO rating.
 You should, however, be able to safely land your canopy in a 20 foot by 50 foot clearing nine out of ten times.
-The landing area at the Bridge is small, rocky, and full of trees.
+The landing area at Bridge Day is small, rocky, and full of trees.
 Generally there's either no wind or an odd, turbulent crosswind at the landing area.
 Make sure you practice accuracy on the same canopy you intend to use.
 You might even want to dust off your PLF skills, as squirrely winds are common in the gorge.
 Most skydivers have water training, as it is required for the USPA B license.
 If you have to use the water, just remember that canopies dry faster than bones heal.
 There is no shame in a water landing, as 28% of all landings end up wet, and the New River is actually our primary LZ.

 What kind of delay can I take?

 This depends on each jumper, but anywhere from 1-4 seconds is typical for your first BASE jump.
 If you pitch your 42" pilot chute too soon, there's a chance it will flutter around in the low-speed air before inflating, and this gives it time to wrap around itself or other things and cause trouble.
 Waiting a few seconds gives you 32 MPH of air speed to work with which is plenty for an oversized pilot chute.
 Just keep in mind that you can't really take any longer than 7 seconds before you pitch.
-At this point in time, you have a 50/50 chance of having enough canopy over your head before you impact the water at near terminal velocity.
+At the 7 second mark, you have a 50/50 chance of having enough canopy over your head before you impact the water at near terminal velocity.
 This jump is a maximum 8.8 seconds until impact.
 For more experienced Bridge Day jumpers, a 3-4 second delay is common.

 How many jumps can I make?